perldude/perldude/README.md

 * If someone tells you that person/agency A wants them to do something, go to the source.
 Get as close as you can to A and find out exactly what they want.
 * People at 18F are fantastic.
 That means you will have fantastic people on your projects.
 People you can rely on.
 IOW, I learned how to be on a real team again.
 * I am a terrible note-taker.
 Perhaps it is a skill I will develop someday but it's not today.
 I hear something and then I start thinking about it instead of writing the note.
 It's bad.
 * Maybe I'm not such a terrible note-taker.
 I tried note-taking where it was a higher-level meeting rather than something more technical (where I would definitely be thinking about what I was hearing) and I was taking notes just fine.
 Who knows, maybe doing more of this type of note-taking will eventually let me grow into a decent overall note-taker.
-Someday.
-Not today.
+* I'm no longer "the tech guy".
+Let me explain.
+It used to be that if you were the programmer on a team with non-programmers, you were the tech person.
+Nowadays, dinosaurs no longer rule the earth and people who aren't developers can also be tech people.
+Designers, researchers, artists, even [Senators](https://en.wikipedia.org/wiki/Jacky_Rosen).

 #### Original New Employee Blurb